angular/angular/DEV_ENVIRONMENT.md

 When running the tests:

-1. Spin up a local server with `ng-serve`.
+1. Spin up a local server with `ng serve`.

 2. Run tests with: